-Harry Barclay and his son Neil Barclay founded HRN Tractors in 1980.
-The Barclays began by selling used machinery to both the home and export market before the opportunity arose to acquire the John Deere franchise.
-They now have strong relationships with many other well known manufacturers.
+HRN Tractors Ltd was founded by Harry Barclay and his son Neil in 1980, with Neil’s son Stuart joining the family business in 2001.
+The Barclays began selling used machinery to both the home and export market, before the opportunity arose to acquire the John Deere franchise, a partnership which ran for 40 years, until 2020.

 Insch, Aberdeenshire was the first depot opened and is HRN’s largest depot.
 HRN Tractors Sales Team are well respected within the farming community.
 HRN Tractors have built an enviable reputation of being able to supply new and used equipment to our customers at market leading prices.
 Insch may only be a small village but the nearby train station allows connection to Aberdeen Airport which is only 30 minutes away.

 Turriff depot was bought in 1984 providing a more local service for those in the far north east around Turriff and the Fraserburgh area.
 The depot underwent a full refurbishment in 2010 and it now offers a purpose-built service department and a fully stocked parts department, in effect doubling the capacity of the branch.

 HRN Tractors Kinloss was purpose-built and opened in May 1999 to cater to customers in Morayshire and The Highlands.
 It offers medium-size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.

 MUIR OF ORD

 Opened in May 2013 is our Muir of Ord depot, branching out to the north-west of Scotland, to serve the Inverness and Dingwall area.
 It offers a medium size stockholding of new and used machines.
 There is a busy parts department and a large workshop area with 3 service technicians as well as office staff.

 HRN moved to Caithness in October 2013.
 Our new purpose-built depot opened in January 2017.
 It offers a medium size stockholding of new and used machines.